 Least favourite day: 23 October, 1731.

-Favourite authors: Alan Garner, Angela Carter, Susan Cooper, Terry Pratchett, Neil Gaiman, Diana Wynne Jones, Geoffrey Chaucer, Catherine Fisher, Margaret Atwood, John Connolly, Jeanette Winterson, Catherine Webb, Philip Pullman, Sarah Waters, Garth Nix, Robert Westall, Michael Morpurgo, Sally Nicholls, Michael Ende, William Goldman, Kristin Cashore, Jenny Nimmo, Ursula K. LeGuin, Kate Thompson, Geraldine McCaughrean, Robert Holdstock, Celine Kiernan, Frances Hardinge… The list goes ever on!
+Favourite authors: Alan Garner, Angela Carter, Susan Cooper, Terry Pratchett, Neil Gaiman, Diana Wynne Jones, Geoffrey Chaucer, Catherine Fisher, Margaret Atwood, John Connolly, Jeanette Winterson, Jennifer Bell, Catherine Webb, Joseph Coelho, Patrice Lawrence, Philip Pullman, Patience Agbabi, Sarah Waters, Garth Nix, Robert Westall, Sally Nicholls, Michael Ende, William Goldman, Kristin Cashore, Jenny Nimmo, Ursula K. LeGuin, Kate Thompson, Geraldine McCaughrean, Robert Holdstock, Celine Kiernan, Frances Hardinge, Sharna Jackson, Ann Sei Lin, Cynthia So, Donna Barba Higuera, Jenny McLachlan, Malorie Blackman, Vashti Hardy, LD Lapinski, Juliette Forrest… The list goes ever on!

 Favourite hobby: Splitting the infinitive.